terramate-io/terramate/docs/configuration/upgrade-check.md

 # Upgrade and Security Bulletin Checks

-The Terramate CLI commands interacts with the [Mineiros Checkpoint](https://checkpoint-api.mineiros.io/) service to check for the availability of new versions and for critical security bulletins about the current version.
+The Terramate CLI commands interacts with the [Terramate Checkpoint](https://checkpoint-api.terramate.io/) service to check for the availability of new versions and for critical security bulletins about the current version.